 Further information will be forwarded you as soon as it is received.

 Howard F. Bresee

 Chief Information Bureau

 The War Department released a list of names of men who had died on August 5, 1943, and Pvt.
 Walter Taipale’s name was on it.
-His parents learned of his death in a telegram.
+His sister learned of his death in a telegram.

-“=REPORT NOW RECEIVED THROUGH THE INTERNATIONAL RED CROSS STAES YOUR SON PRIVATE WALTER W TAIPALE WHO PREVIOUSLY HAD BEEN REPORTED A PRISONER OF WAR DIED 10 NOVEMBER NINETEEN FORTY TWO IN A JAPANESE PRISONER CAMP IN THE PHILIPPINE ISLANDS FROM DYSENTERY PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO CONFIRMING LETTER FOLLOWS=
+“=REPORT NOW RECEIVED THROUGH THE INTERNATIONAL RED CROSS STAES YOUR BROTHER PRIVATE WALTER W TAIPALE WHO PREVIOUSLY HAD BEEN REPORTED A PRISONER OF WAR DIED 10 NOVEMBER NINETEEN FORTY TWO IN A JAPANESE PRISONER CAMP IN THE PHILIPPINE ISLANDS FROM DYSENTERY PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO CONFIRMING LETTER FOLLOWS=

 “ULIO THE ADJUTANT”